Explicit Kronecker-Weyl theorems and applications to prime number races: Explicit Kronecker-Weyl theorems

 \begin{prop} Let $F : \R^+ \longrightarrow \R$ be $B^1$-almost periodic.
 There exists a countable set $\Lambda(F) = \{\lambda_n \mid n \geq 1\} \subset \R$ called the support of $F$, such that for every $n \geq 1$, Moreover we have $||F - P_N||_{B^1} \underset{N \to +\infty}{\longrightarrow} 0,$ where $P_N(F) : t \mapsto \sum_{n=1}^N \left(a_n e^{-i \lambda_n t} + \overline{a_n} e^{-i \lambda_n t}\right).$ \end{prop}

 The upshot of the above Proposition is that there exists a canonical way to approximate a given $B^1$-almost periodic function by trigonometric polynomials with respect to the $B^1$ semi-norm.
-We denote this fact by $F(t) \sim \sum_{n=1}^N \left(a_n e^{-i \lambda_n t} + \overline{a_n} e^{-i \lambda_n t}\right)$.
+We denote this fact by $F(t) \sim \sum_{n \geq 1} \left(a_n e^{-i \lambda_n t} + \overline{a_n} e^{-i \lambda_n t}\right)$.
 Note that this does not necessarily mean that the above series converges pointwise to $F$.\\

-We begin by proving that $B^1$-almost periodic functions admit limiting distributions.
+We begin by proving that $B^1$-almost periodic functions admit limiting distributions, using the language of random variables.
 The argument is essentially the one given in the proof of \cite[Theorem 2.9]{ANS}.
 We note that the left-hand side of formula $(2.10)$ in \textit{loc. cit.} should be replaced by $\limsup_{Y \to +\infty} \frac{1}{Y} \int_0^Y |\phi(y) - P_N(y)| \,\mathrm{d}y$, and that $Y$ should be assumed large enough in the last inequality in the proof of \cite[Theorem 2.9]{ANS}.

 \begin{thm} Let $F : \R^+ \longrightarrow \R$ be a $B^1$-almost periodic function.
 There exists a random variable $S$ such that for any continuous bounded function $g$ on $\R$ we have In other words, $F$ admits $\mathbb P_S$, the distribution of $S$, as a limiting distribution. \end{thm}